phone-icon

 Our EdD program features 49 credit hours of coursework and 12 hours of dissertation.

-• Evaluate ethical dilemmas, make informed decisions, and demonstrate a commitment to ethical behavior in professional practice.
+• Evaluate ethical dilemmas, make informed decisions, and demonstrate a commitment to behavior in professional practice.

-• Critically evaluate, create, and advance new trends and issues as leaders in the exercise science industry.
+• Critically evaluate, create, and advance new trends and issues as leaders in the industry.

 For PhD students, you will: